Skip to main content

 Understanding the Science behind Erections

-Penile tissue releases Nitric Oxide (NO) when the brain processes erotic stimulation.
-This release of NO increases a chemical known as Guanosine MonoPhosphate (cyclic-GMP) which causes the relaxation of the muscles in the penis, in a process known as tumescence.
+Penile tissue releases nitric oxide (NO) when the brain processes erotic stimulation.
+This release of NO increases a chemical called cyclic guanosine monophosphate (cGMP), which causes the muscles in the penis to relax (tumescence), allowing blood to flow in and cause an erection.
+The trapped blood in the penis leads to a persistent erection.

-Sildenafil and Tadalafil are phosphodiesterase inhibitors, meaning they block your body’s phosphodiesterases which inhibits the breakdown of cyclic-GMP, so the blood stays in the penis for longer, resulting in a longer erection.
+Eventually, the penis becomes flaccid again (detumescence) when phosphodiesterases break down cGMP.
+Sildenafil and Tadalafil are PDE5 inhibitors, meaning they prevent the breakdown of cGMP, allowing the blood to remain in the penis longer and resulting in a more sustained erection.

 Other ways to treat ED

-Alprostadil is another option that can be used as a penile suppository or as a penile injection.
-Alprostadil acts as a vasodilator, which causes blood to fill the penis.
-Discuss with a provider before use.
+• Alprostadil: Can be administered as a penile suppository or injection.
+It acts as a vasodilator, increasing blood flow to the penis.

 • Healthy eating